-Risk function: The risk function is headed by the Head of Risk.
+Risk function: The risk function is headed by the Group Chief Risk Officer.
 Key responsibilities include:

-- Promotion, training, maintenance and development of the risk management framework; - Monitoring the consistency of application and ensuring the risk management framework is embedded across the Group; - Provision of regular risk reporting to the Risk and Conduct Committee and other key Committees as required; and

-• Undertaking a programme of assurance monitoring through a second line Assurance team to enable it to assess whether the first line of defence is operating effectively.
+- Promotion, training, maintenance and development of the risk management framework; - Monitoring the consistency of application and ensuring the risk management framework is embedded across the Group; - Provision of regular risk reporting to the Risk and Conduct Committee and other key Committees as required; and - Undertaking a programme of assurance monitoring through a second line assurance team to enable it to assess whether the first line of defence is operating effectively.

-To ensure independence of the second line risk function, the Risk Team reports to the Risk and Conduct Committee and has direct access to the Chairman of that committee.
+To ensure independence of the second line risk function, the risk team reports to the Risk and Conduct Committee and has direct access to the Chairman of that committee.

-Compliance function: The Compliance function is headed by the Head of Compliance.
+Compliance function: The compliance function is to be headed by the Head of Compliance who will report to the CRO (role currently covered by the CRO directly).
 Key responsibilities include;